India U17 women's coach Thomas Dennerby: I hope we can go on exposure tours | Goal.com

 "It makes everyone happy to get new dates.
 It is a huge tournament and we hope to get good support from Indians next year.
 With the new dates coming in, it will help both players and staff to have the right mentality.
 When you know it is happening, it is time to get back to work giving 100 per cent once again," stated the Swedish national in a live chat organised by the AIFF (All India Football Federation).

-The 60-year-old has got vast reserves of experience working in women's football and the AIFF appointed him as the coach after he terminated his contract with the Nigerian football federation.
+The 60-year-old has got vast experience working in women's football and the AIFF appointed him after he terminated his contract with the Nigerian football federation.
 He feels that the Indian squad at hand has got good technical players but they have to improve on the physical aspects and decision-making to compete with the stronger European nations.

 "The Indian FA approached me in September (2019).
 It is a challenging job, especially since India has not played (women's) World Cup before.
 Moreover, since 2005 I have been working only with the senior teams.
 So (it is) good to be back with the kids.
 The players are technically good, with good match-reading capabilities.
 But if we compare with the best teams. we are a bit off on the physical side.